ten-protocol/ten-documentation/docs/architecture/overall_design.md

 ### 1. The RPC server

 The Ten Enclave reacts to information like:
- - relevant Ethereum transactions to the Management Contract or the Message Bus.
+ - Ethereum Transactions: Those submitted to the management contracts and the message bus.
- - encrypted Ten transactions submitted by users
+ - User Transactions: Encrypted Ten transactions submitted by users either via the Gateway or directly to the RPC server.
- - Ten Batches submitted by the sequencer
+ - Sequencer Batches and Rollups: Ten batches and rollups submitted by the sequencer.
- - data requests from users: tx receipts, "eth_call", etc
+ - Data Requests: Users can query for transaction receipts or and of the `eth_` requests

-There are RPC endpoints for each of these operations, and also a few more.
+There are RPC endpoints for each of these operations, along with a few additional functionalities.

-[//]: # ( produce challenges.
-The sequencer can produce batches and rollups.)

 ### 2. Transaction Execution Engine

-The current version of Ten reuses the EVM execution engine from ``go-ethereum``.
+The latest iteration of Ten utilizes the EVM execution engine sourced from go-ethereum.
+A wrapper has been developed to facilitate necessary pre and post-processing operations while maintaining the core execution intact.
-We built a wrapper around it where we do some pre and post processing, but the execution itself is un-changed.

-We also replaced the k/v storage used by the ``go-ethereum`` EVM engine.
+Additionally, the key/value storage system originally employed by the go-ethereum EVM engine has been substituted.

 ### 3. The Storage
 The TE is a stateful component that needs access to both the EVM state and the Ten chain information.

-The TE establishes a mutually authenticated TLS connection to another enclave running a SQL engine.
-The SQL read or write statements are submitted over this encrypted, secure connection.
+The TE initiates a mutually authenticated TLS connection to another enclave housing a SQL engine.
+Over this encrypted channel, SQL read and write statements are transmitted securely.

 ### Error Handling

-The enclave can return:
+The enclave has the capability to return two types of errors:

-1. System Errors - These are unexpected errors caused by various malfunctions.
-E.g. The disk is full
+1. System Errors: These errors stem from unexpected malfunctions, like disk space exhaustion.
-2. User Errors - they happen as a result of a user request that can't be handled because of the request itself.

-The TE will encrypt the User Errors such that only that user can understand them.
-And it will return the system errors in plain text such as they can be handled.
+2. User Errors: These errors arise due to unprocessable user requests.

+For User Errors, the TE encrypts the error message to ensure that only the corresponding user can decipher it.
+System Errors are returned in plain text to facilitate straightforward handling.

 ### EdglessDB